 Follow the steps below to try Windows built-in tool to check the NVMe temperature.

 Step 1.
-Open the Windows 10 Settings menu and select Storage under the System.
+Go to the Windows 10 Settings menu and select Storage under the System.

 Step 3.
 Select the drive whose temperature you wish to know.